 - Repeat with the remaining slices, ensuring the oil is 350F when frying.
 You may need to pause in between batches to let the oil heat up again.

 - Preheat oven to 400F.
 Line two baking sheets with foil and lightly grease with cooking spray.

-- Place the slices in a single layer on the two sheets.
-Brush each slice with oil then sprinkle salt on top.
+- Ensure the potato slices are completely dry then place the slices in a single layer on the two sheets.
+Brush each slice with oil.